Corporate Governance | The Board | Chairman and CEO | Directors' Independence | Board Committees

 Inside Information Committee

-The Inside Information Committee was established on 28 January 2013 in view of the introduction of the statutory disclosure regime in respect of inside information under the new Part XIVA of the Securities and Futures Ordinance (the “SFO”) and the consequential amendments made to The Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the “Listing Rules”), which took effect on 1 January 2013.
+The Inside Information Committee was established on 28 January 2013 in view of the statutory disclosure regime in respect of inside information under Part XIVA of the Securities and Futures Ordinance (Cap 571 of the Laws of Hong Kong) (the “SFO”) and the Listing Rules.

 The committee reviews and monitors the compliance of the Company with its statutory disclosure obligations under Part XIVA of the SFO, the Listing Rules and other applicable laws and regulations in respect of disclosure and transparency relevant to the Company.